Jump to a Member’s Biography:

 Elizabeth Ludlow (Unit Director)

 Elizabeth is a Senior Lecturer in English Literature and the MA Course Leader.
 Before coming to Anglia Ruskin, she completed her PhD at the University of Warwick and held teaching fellowships at the University of British Columbia and the University of Birmingham.
 She enjoys teaching on subjects ranging from John Milton’s Paradise Lost to contemporary adaptations of Jane Austen’s novels but her real passion is for Victorian novels and poetry.
 She is the author of Christina Rossetti and the Bible: Waiting with the Saints and has published articles in journals including Literature Compass, Victorian Review and English Literature in Transition, 1880-1920.
-She is currently editing a collection of essays coming out of the unit’s 2016 conference, The Figure of Christ in the Long Nineteenth Century [include link to blog post] and working on the religious imagination in the novels of George Eliot and Elizabeth Gaskell.
+She is currently editing a collection of essays coming out of the unit’s 2016 conference, The Figure of Christ in the Long Nineteenth Century and working on the religious imagination in the novels of George Eliot and Elizabeth Gaskell.

 - Christina Rossetti and the Bible: Waiting with the Saints (London: Bloomsbury Academic, 2014).